lyubaintech/Programming-Basics/README.md

 # Programming-Basics
-👩🏽‍💻 First steps in programming
+Here are my first steps in programming.
+You will see me solving simple problems using JavaScript.